BMW i3 Charger Guide

 |7kW charging point||3-4 hours||5-6 hours|

-Charging your BMW i3 can be done anywhere with access to a reliable electrical supply, but the vast majority of charging takes place with dedicated electric vehicle charging points.
+Charging a BMW i3 can be done anywhere with access to a reliable electrical supply, but majority of drivers use a home charging point.

 - Home charging points is where most electric car charging takes place, as your vehicle can be plugged in overnight for a full charge every morning.

-- Destination charging points at places like supermarkets and car parks are available across the UK and are often free to use for the duration of your stay.
+- Public charging points at places like supermarkets and car parks are available across the UK and are often free to use for the duration of your stay.

-- Workplace charging points are becoming more common and are often offered as a staff incentive, but some employers may use time-related fees to encourage chargepoint sharing throughout the working day.
+- Workplace charging points are becoming more common and are often offered as a staff incentive, but some employers may charge fees to encourage fair usage throughout the working day.

-- Rapid charging points are designed to charge your car’s battery to 80% capacity in around 30 minutes and are usually found at motorway service stations.
+- Rapid chargers charge your battery to 80% capacity in around 30 minutes and are typically found at motorway service stations.

 - All prices quoted include the £500 OLEV grant

-Click here to read more about charging options for BMW i3
+Click here to get a charging point for BMW i3.